xihaoCCC/tb4466491869/README.md

 ---

 ## License
-License will be added prior to the first public release.
-(Recommended: Apache-2.0 or MIT depending on partner needs.)
+Apache-2.0 or depending on partner needs

 ---

 ## Contact
-If you are an organization interested in piloting or collaborating, please open an issue with a brief description of your environment and goals.
+If you are an organization interested in piloting or collaborating, please reach out to xihaocao@163.com for further discussion.